Read Full Report Asalaamu Alaikum!

 “Great.
 I’ll wait.
 I’m going to put my clothes back on now.”

 She moved over to stop me but decided against it.
 She stuck her head out the curtain and called to someone in Hebrew.

 “My supervisor is coming.”

-I took my time slowly putting on my shirt, my sweater, and then finally fixed on my hijab just right.
+I took my time slowly putting on my shirt, my sweater, and then finally fixed on my hijab trying to making sure I didn’t have any hair peeking through.
 I remembered my cousin telling me how another cousin of hers was forced to take off her pants.
 Security gave her pants to wear while they checked hers.
 I needed to figure out something because my pants weren’t coming off.
 I sat down and began making dua’.
 The girl stood to my side watching me.